lit/lit-element/docs/_guide/properties.md

 When using decorators, you can initialize the property value as part of the declaration (equivalent to setting the value in the constructor).

-You may want to defer initializing a property if the value is expensive to compute and is not not required for the initial render of your component.
+You may want to defer initializing a property if the value is expensive to compute and is not required for the initial render of your component.
 This is a fairly rare case.

 ### Initialize property values in the element constructor {#initialize-constructor}